Hurricane Fabian

-Hurricane Fabian was a powerful tropical cyclone that impacted Bermuda in early September during the 2003 Atlantic hurricane season.
-It was the sixth named storm, fourth hurricane, and first major hurricane of the season, developed from a tropical wave in the tropical Atlantic Ocean on August 25.
+Hurricane Fabian was one of the strongest and most damaging tropical cyclones on record to affect Bermuda, when it passed just west of the North Atlantic island in September 2003.
+The hurricane originated from a tropical wave that left western Africa, and developed into Tropical Depression Ten on August 27.
+On the next day, the National Hurricane Center (NHC) upgraded it to Tropical Storm Fabian, the sixth named storm of the annual Atlantic hurricane season.
 It moved west-northwestward under the influence of the subtropical ridge to its north, and steadily strengthened in an area of warm sea surface temperatures and light wind shear.
+Within 18 hours of attaining hurricane status, Fabian became a major hurricane, the first of the season.
+(Note: A major hurricane is a storm that ranks as Category 3 or higher on the Saffir–Simpson hurricane scale.)
 The hurricane attained a peak intensity of 145 mph on September 1, and it slowly weakened as it turned northward.
 On September 5, Fabian made a direct hit on Bermuda with wind speeds of over 120 mph.
 After passing the island, the hurricane turned to the northeast, and became extratropical on September 8, before dissipating two days later.

 Fabian was the strongest hurricane to hit Bermuda since Hurricane Arlene in 1963.
-It was both the most damaging and the first hurricane to cause a death on the island since 1926.
-The hurricane's powerful winds resulted in moderate damage and destroyed roofs throughout the island.
+It was the first deadly hurricane in Bermuda since satellites began tracking hurricanes.
 A strong storm surge associated with the hurricane killed four people crossing a causeway on Bermuda, temporarily closing the only link between two islands.
-The endangered Bermuda petrel, better known as the cahow, was threatened by the hurricane, which destroyed ten nests, although volunteer work transported the species to a safer location.
-Strong swells resulted in damage in northern Puerto Rico and the Dominican Republic, and also caused four people to drown along the United States' Atlantic coast.
-In all, Fabian caused around US$300 million in damage and eight deaths.
+Fabian's powerful winds caused power outages and damaged roofs throughout the island.
+There was a shortage of material for the traditional limestone roofs, as well as supplies to restore electricity.
+The habitat of the endangered Bermuda petrel, better known as the cahow, was disrupted by the hurricane, leading volunteer to transport the species to a safer location.
+Strong swells killed a swimmer in Puerto Rico and North Carolina, while also causing damage in the northern Dominican Republic.
+A ship capsized in the Grand Banks, south of Island, killing three people.
+In all, Fabian caused around US$300 million in damage and nine deaths.
+(Note: All currency totals are unadjusted for inflation and in 2003 United States dollars.)